Housing Support Worker

 The Homelessness Prevention and Rapid Rehousing program (HPRR) will provide rapid housing responses for youth who have shorter episodes of homelessness and require moderate levels of ongoing support.
 The aim is to prevent youth from becoming homelessness in the first place and to provide housing and supports as quickly as possible in the event they do become homeless.

-We are seeking a Housing Support Case Manager to provide support within the Outreach and Youth Engagement program.
-This individual will report to the Program Coordinator and together, will work to ensure effective program delivery related to homelessness prevention and rapid rehousing.
+We are seeking a Housing Support Worker to provide support within the Outreach and Youth Engagement program.
+This individual will report to the Case Manager and together, will work to ensure effective program delivery related to homelessness prevention and rapid rehousing.
 Using a strengths-based approach, the Family Reconnect Worker will provide individualized support to persons who have been referred to and accepted under the criteria for the HPRR Program in order to prevent homelessness and provide rapid rehousing.
 The role provides solutions to barriers that perpetuate homelessness such as long processes and wait times, lack of transportation, intimidating program facilities, complex systems of support, interventions that precede assessment, and lack of support and connection prior to receiving community services.
 This role requires significant relationship building/engagement skills with landlords and the ability to meet youth where they are and to support them to develop and implement goals in an effort to make positive changes in their lives.

 - Helps client identify and avoid behaviors that contribute to housing instability

 - Helps client identify short- and intermediate-term goals

 - Intervene effectively and appropriately to crisis and conflict through the use of supportive counselling, problem solving and clear communication

 - Support youth in all aspects of searching and securing safe, affordable housing including moving

 - Ensure that services provided reflects the needs of CFY’s youth and their families

 - Ensure documentation of relevant client information and that documentation is in accordance with CFY’s policy on the security and maintenance of client information